sahilverma0696/Stock-market-prediction-clustering/README.md

 # Stock market prediction using clustering

-Stock market is one of the most dynaminc and volatile source of data.
-The data is genereated every second as the money never sleeps.
-The change in the values of stocks are a result of various measures and sentiments of the people.
-In this project, I've tried to cluster the stocks of National Stock Exchange (NSE) India in Top gains and Loosers over a period of time.
+The stock market is one of the most dynamic and volatile sources of data.
+The data is generated every second as the money never sleeps.
+The change in the values of stocks is a result of various measures and sentiments of the people.
+In this project, I've tried to cluster the stocks of National Stock Exchange (NSE) India in Top gains and Losers over a period of time.

 # Requirements
 * Python 3x | Anaconda